udrag/Linear_Regression_dev/README.md

 3. Utilize a Random Forest Regressor to compute Gini values for features.

-4. Implement a Linear Regression OLS method to plot Mean Squared Error (MSE), adding features sequentially to the model.
+4. Remove highly correlated variables and based on a Linear Regression OLS method select the most relevant variables based on the reduction of Mean Squared Error (MSE) of each variable sequentially.

 5. Create scatter plots for selected features concerning the target variable.

 6. Construct a neural network with Leaky Rectified Linear Units (ReLU) activation.